 The primary challenge for travel options is to increase the availability and usage of alternatives to personal vehicle travel.
-For public transit in Sussex County, the main challenge is to address the trend of declining ridership, which has resulted from insufficient transit infrastructure, low-density land uses, distances between town centers, and transit-unfriendly designs, such as narrow road widths.
-General strategies to address these challenges may include increasing the level of public information about transit and improving coordination among service providers, match demand with supply, identify opportunities for improving transit infrastructure and roadways, address gaps in service and consider transit in planning for new development, which ideally will incorporate transit-friendly design elements.
-Partnership with DART will be a natural result of pursuing these strategies, which will produce a better transit environment, transit experience, and connections between towns.
+For public transit in Sussex County, the main challenge is to address the trend of declining ridership.
+General strategies to address this challenge may include increasing the level of public information about transit and improving coordination among service providers, match demand with supply, address gaps in service and consider transit in planning for new development, which ideally will incorporate transit-friendly design elements.